jm3/rubunkulous/README.markdown

  * Resilient to control-c interrupts, will resume checking where left off.
  * [Delicious API](http://delicious.com/help/api) responses cached locally so they need only be retrieved once.

+## Usage

+ 1. install [tidy](http://tidy.sourceforge.net/#binaries) (sudo port install tidy should work on a mac) if you don't already have it; required to clean up the bullisht XML that the delicious API emits
+ 2. enter your delicious username and password into credentials.yml
+ 3. ./link-checker.rb

 ## Todo

  * cool animated progress indicator with (n)curses